Interactive Code Generation via Test-Driven User-Intent Formalization: Results

-For each metric, the cell corresponding to the highest performing configuration is marked in bold.
+Table~\ref{tab:rq3_mbpp} and Table~\ref{tab:rq3_human_eval} present the result of ablation for the two benchmarks.
+For each metric, the cell corresponding to the highest-performing configuration is marked in bold.
 Each configuration contributes differently to the evaluation, as we can see from the different metrics.
-The default configuration was chosen to be the configuration that performed best on the \passdefault{} metric.
-We prioritize the \passdefault{} metric since it is the most practical metric for code generation in an interactive setting, since it relies on at most one user interaction and produces only one code suggestion as the final output.
-Note that the default configuration also performs best on \pass{1}{5}.
+The default configuration was chosen to be the configuration that performed best on the \passdefault{} metric for the \emph{MBPP} dataset.
+We prioritize the \passdefault{} metric since it is perhaps the most natural metric for code generation in an interactive setting since it relies on at most one user interaction and produces only one code suggestion as the final output.
+Note that the default configuration also performs best on \passat{1}{2} and \passat{1}{5} for \emph{MBPP}.
+We observer, however, that for the \emph{HumanEval} dataset a different code prompt than \texttt{pass} yields higher numbers, performing the best for \passat{1}{1}, and \passat{2}{1}.
+Finding the optimal configuration that performs best on both benchmarks is subject of future work.

-Some components that have a significant impact on the performance over all metrics include the test and code ranking components.
-Presenting the user with randomly picked tests from the set of test suggestions, rather than the top-ranked test, performs uniformly worse than the default configuration.
+Although we do not find a configuration that performs well for all the metrics across the two different benchmarks, it is clear that most of the components have a non-trivial impact on the performance overall metrics.
+Presenting the user with randomly picked tests from the set of test suggestions, rather than the top-ranked test, performs uniformly worse than the default configuration for both datasets.
 This indicates the importance of the test-ranking policy as a component.
-Another component that is uniformly helpful for the default configuration is dynamic test mutation; removing it results in a dip in performance (e.g., $3.5\%$ for \passat{1}{5}), though it is a smaller dip than removing test ranking.
+Similarly, another component that is helpful for the default configuration is dynamic test mutation; removing it results in a dip in performance as shown in \autoref{tab:rq3_mbpp} for \emph{MBPP}.
+However, for HumanEval in \autoref{tab:rq3_human_eval} \pass{5}{1} is higher without dynamically mutated tests.
+This could be the case that the generation of many tests can adversely impact the rule-based test ranking.

-Code ranking is clearly useful in the default configuration for the \pass{1}{m} metrics, but performs worse for the \pass{k}{1} metrics for $k \geq 2$.
-In other words, if we sample 1 suggestion from the code suggestions, it is beneficial to select the top-ranked code suggestion.
-However, if we sample more, ranking the code suggestions can decrease performance, since the ranking policy may result in cases where the correct suggestion is never sampled.
-We believe other heuristics for code ranking (described in Section~\ref{sec:rankcode}) may help improve these numbers uniformly.